emartech/gcs-storage-stream/README.md

 # Google Storage reader with Akka Stream

 It is a library to connect a a google storage and fetch a specific file via Akka Stream.
+All GCS Storage configuration read from ActorSystem except file name.

 ## Usage